evensolberg/mp4csv/README.md

 # mp4csv

-Exports file information from MP4 and (eventually) AVI files to a CSV for statistical processing
+Exports file information from MP4 and (maybe eventually) AVI files to a CSV for statistical processing

 ## Usage